The 25 Top Things to Do in La Paz Mexico + Practical Tips

 4. Swim with Sea Lions at Isla Espiritu Santo

-Another of the most exciting La Paz things to do is join a boat tour to Espiritu Santo.
+Another of the most exciting La Paz things to do is to join a boat tour to Espiritu Santo.

-The Espiritu Santo island is one of the most gorgeous natural habitats in the Sea of Cortez near La Paz Mexico.
+The Espiritu Santo island is one of the most gorgeous natural habitats in the Sea of Cortez near La Paz, Mexico.

 Among the rich marine life found here, the sea lions are one of the most attractive aspects of the island.